Neural Contextual Bandits without Regret: Problem Statement

 \subsection{Assumptions}

 Our regret bounds require some assumptions on the reward function $f$ and the input space $\mathcal{X}$.
 Throughout this work, we assume that $\mathcal{A}$ is finite and $\mathcal{X}$ is a subset of $\mathbb{S}^{d-1}$ the $d$-dimensional unit hyper-sphere.
-We consider two sets of assumptions on $f$, \begin{itemize} \item {\em Frequentist Setting}: We assume that $f$ is an arbitrary function residing in the RKHS that is reproducing for the NTK, $\mathcal{H}_\ntk$, and has a bounded kernel norm, $\norm{f}_\ntk \leq B$. \item {\em Bayesian Setting}: We assume that $f$ is a sample from a zero-mean Gaussian Process, that uses the NTK as its covariance function, $\text{GP}(0, \ntk)$. \end{itemize} These assumptions are broad, non-parametric and imply that $f$ is continuous on the hyper-sphere.
+We consider two sets of assumptions on $f$, \begin{itemize} \item {\em Frequentist Setting}: We assume that $f$ is an arbitrary function residing in $\mathcal{H}_\ntk$ the RKHS that is reproducing for the NTK, and has a bounded kernel norm, $\norm{f}_\ntk \leq B$. \item {\em Bayesian Setting}: We assume that $f$ is a sample from a zero-mean Gaussian process, that uses the NTK as its covariance function, $\text{GP}(0, \ntk)$. \end{itemize} These assumptions are broad, non-parametric and imply that $f$ is continuous on the hyper-sphere.
 Both the Bayesian and the Frequentist setting impose certain smoothness properties on $f$ via $\ntk$.
 Technically, the function class addressed by each assumption has an empty intersection with the other.
 Appendix \ref{app:gp_vs_rkhs} provides more insight into the connection between the two assumptions.
+We require a mild {\em Sufficient Exploration} assumption on the kernel matrix, exclusive to the results in Sections~\ref{sect:nn}~and~\ref{sect:cnn}.
+This is presented later, under Assumption~\ref{cond:suf_exp}.